nkalpak/zodform/README.md

    2. JSON schema is just data, it doesn't depend on any runtime and as such can be stored in a datastore.
    ZodForm uses runtime features (such as functions) to generate the form, so it isn't serializable and as such cannot be stored in a datastore

-# Run locally

-1. Clone the repo
-2. `pnpm i` to install dependencies
-3. `pnpm run stories` to preview the stories
-4. Check out the code for the stories in `src/stories`